Using the Testnet

 A testnet network is an almost identical copy of a blockchain that serves as an alternative specifically made for testing without affecting the operation of the original network (mainnet).

-In this step-by-step guide I’ll show you how to connect to a testnet with Keplr and SecretCLI, get some tokens through a faucet and finally interact with secret applications.
+In this step-by-step guide I’ll show you how to connect to a testnet with Keplr and SecretCLI, receive tokens through a faucet, and interact with secret applications.

 And again to connect the website, and allow it to view your balances etc